A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Introduction and background

 Towards this aim, we define the notions of \emph{quasi-adaptation} (when the steady state response curve has a vanishing derivative), \emph{biphasic response} (when the derivative changes sign), and finally \emph{stable biphasic response} (where the relevant steady state curve is a stable branch).
-Biphasic response is an algebraic property, in contrast to stable biphasic response, which is dynamical in nature.
+Quasi-adaptation and biphasic response are algebraic properties, in contrast to stable biphasic response, which is dynamical in nature.
 We also give necessary and sufficient conditions for when minors of a symbolic matrix have mixed signs, thereby giving necessary conditions for quasi-adaptation.
 Necessary conditions for stable biphasic response follow from monotone systems theory.
 The following implication diagrams summarize our results, where all the relevant terms will be defined rigorously.

 \stepcounter{footnote} \stepcounter{footnote} \stepcounter{footnote}